Organisational Regulations of Fyziklani

 - For international teams from states which use a significantly different system of education, the team coefficient is calculated using the expected year of completing the studies of level 3 of education according to the classification ISCED 2011 (International Standard Classification of Education).
 The coefficient of a student in his/her final year is 4, the coefficient of a student that should graduate in the next year is 3, and so on.
 The lowest possible coefficient is 0, for students with more than 4 years until graduation.
-In disputable cases, the main organiser may determine the coefficient of a participant.
+In disputable cases, the chief organiser may determine the coefficient of a participant.

 - The categories of Fyziklani are as follows:

 - Category A – team coefficient ≤ 4,

 - Category B – team coefficient ≤ 3 and at most two team members have coefficient 4,

 - Category C – team coefficient ≤ 2, no team member has coefficient 4 and at most two members have coefficient 3.

 - The highest category is category A, a lower one is B and the lowest one is C.

 - During registration, a team may choose to participate in the highest category A, regardless of its team coefficient.